 - 1/2 cup Italian breadcrumbs

 - Garlic salt and pepper to taste, (if preferred you could add Oregano as well)

-- Mix all ingredients together adding the water last.
+- Mix all ingredients together; add the water last.
 Add the water in small increments so you do not add to much moisture to your meatballs.
 Too much water will create soggy meatballs that fall apart.
-Again it is easiest to mix the meatballs with your hands so you can keep an eye on moisture content as well as make sure the seasonings are evenly coating the meat and being dispersed among all the individual balls.
+Again, it is easiest to mix the meatballs with your hands so you can keep an eye on moisture content as well as make sure the seasonings are evenly coating the meat and being dispersed among all the individual balls.

 - Broil until outsides are slightly brown, approximately 5 to 10 minutes depending on your oven.
 Flip them half way through cooking to ensure even browning.

 - Add to desired sauce and simmer.
 I prefer to simmer for 15 to 20 minutes to ensure the meatballs are cooked all the way through.
 The longer you simmer your meatballs, the more the flavors of the meatballs and sauce will blend together.

 Meals With Meatballs

 If making a larger batch of meatballs than you need for one recipe, here are some simple and quick recipes to use up your extras.
 Freeze your Italian meatballs until needed and then thaw and serve.